 Check Your Network

-The second most common problem with account verification is that your router is not working, or your smart device is not connected to the internet.
+The second most common problem with account verification is that your router is not working, or your mobile device is not connected to the internet.
 Common network issues include:

-- Your smartphone isn’t connected to the internet.
+- No internet connection.
+Your smartphone isn’t connected to the internet.

-- Your device with the Ring app and your Ring device is not connected to the same network.
+- Network connectivity issues.
+Your device with the Ring app and your Ring device is not connected to the same network.

-- The Ring device is not close enough to the router.
+- Low signal strength.
+The Ring device is not close enough to the router.

-- Your router is off or not working properly.
+- Faulty router power.
+Your router is off or not working properly.

-If the router and the network seem to be working fine, try to establish a better connection.
+If the router and the network seem to be working fine, establish a better connection.

 Improve Your Network Connection

-If you see that the network connection is not strong enough near your Ring device, you might want to consider purchasing an additional router to keep closer to the Ring device.
-You can also get a Wi-Fi extender to make your current connection stronger.
-(Ring actually offers their own device for this purpose; learn more about it here.)
+If you see that the network connection is not strong enough near your Ring device, you might consider purchasing an additional router to keep it closer to the Ring device.

 Fully Close the Ring App